 With Task Manager open, select the task you want to close, then select "End Task".

-Logically the frozen program will close.
+Probably the frozen one it will close.

 Using the command line